wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/getting-started-identity/includes/4-different-account-types.md

 - what resources are required by the app, and when are they needed
 - when should the app ask the user for permissions to a resource

-The first decision is: are you going to trust the Microsoft Identity platform?
-Once you have made the decision to trust the Microsoft Identity platform, the next step is to register an application with Azure AD.
+The first decision is: are you going to trust the Microsoft identity platform?
+Once you have made the decision to trust the Microsoft identity platform, the next step is to register an application with Azure AD.
 A key part of creating an Azure AD application is what are the permissions the app requires.

 Another key decision you'll make when registering the app is what type of accounts will it support?
-The Microsoft Identity platform supports the following types of accounts:
+The Microsoft identity platform supports the following types of accounts:

 - single organization
 - multiple organizations